The good sisters, with the aid of Arnold’s beautiful young friend Daphne, help him to a rocker on the porch...

 “Sister?”
 I said.

-I pointed at it, and, finally, she looked at it.
+I pointed at it, and, at last, she looked at it.

-“Oh,” she said, turning the wheel just before we would have leapt off the road and gone bumping over the dunes and down to the beach.
+“Oh,” she said, turning the wheel just before we would have leapt off the asphalt and gone bumping over the dunes and down to the beach.

 “How old are you, sister?” asked Daphne.